Over 18 Only!

 “Damned Wilkerson,” the man muttered as he passed him, face averted.

 With conscious effort, Fredrick loosened his hold on his glass, but he had no way to stop the wild hammering of his heart.
 Wilkerson?
 Could it really be…?
-Perhaps not, but he had to know.
-Before he lost his courage, he stood and swallowed the last of the brandy, then crossed the room to the staircase.
+Perhaps not, but the Wilkerson family he knew had strong ties to Boston.
+At least, the father often traveled there.
+But did William come now?
+He had to know.
+Before he lost his courage, he stood and swallowed the last of the brandy and then crossed the room to the staircase.

 He shook his head at his eagerness.
 It had been three years, after all, and they’d parted in anger.
 Would William acknowledge him?
 A man stepped onto the landing and Fredrick allowed his gaze to travel up the white spats and checkered trousers.
 Blood heated his face when he found the silk vest and shirt open at the throat to expose soft white skin.